Sai-Arvind/SP-500-Advanced-Excel-Analytics-Power-Query-Pivot-Tables/README.md

     * **Strongest Rebound:** The median stock saw the largest net gain in **May $3.91**, representing a major market reversal.
     * **Outliers:** The prevalence of outliers (individual dots) highlights that even in challenging months (like March), specific stocks achieved massive gains, showcasing significant individual stock risk and opportunity.

+ **High-quality analytical charts were generated using Python (Matplotlib/Seaborn) to ensure professional, portfolio-ready visualization**
 ---

 ```